TIME-DEPENDENT RATINGS

 MIAMI IN POSSESSION:

-SHOT SELECTION: These two units prefer similar shot locations on this end of the court.
-The Miami offense exhibits a slight preference for perimeter shots over inside ones, while the Clemson defense similarly tends to allow more opportunities from the outside.
-Against the Clemson defense, this site forecasts that the shot breakdown of the Miami offense will be 43.7% three-pointers (5.6% above the D1 average), 24.4% mid-range jumpers (2.3% below the D1 average), and 31.8% near-proximity twos (3.3% below the D1 average).
+SHOT SELECTION: The Miami offense leans slightly in favor of a perimeter attack, while the Clemson defense is more balanced, allowing a combination of shots from both the perimeter and the paint.
+Against the Clemson defense, this site forecasts that the shot breakdown of the Miami offense will be 37.5% three-pointers (1.2% below the D1 average), 29.3% mid-range jumpers (4.6% above the D1 average), and 33.2% near-proximity twos (3.3% below the D1 average).

 THE X-FACTORS: